Drupal - Intermediate: Videos in Drupal

 Editing the video you just created

 If you don’t like the cover image or something about the video, you can edit it by first, editing the page, then editing the WYSIWYG.
-Then scroll to find your video and right-click to see the “Edit Video” button.
-You can also double-click on the video to edit it.
+Then scroll to find your video and click on it to see the Video Dialog, then click on the pencil icon to edit the video.

 This will bring up a simple popup with the file name of the video